-Employment in the overall construction sector increased by 22,000 in August, following a 16,000 gain in July.
-While residential construction added 1,400 jobs, non-residential construction employment gained 21,000 jobs.
-Construction industry employment (both residential and non-residential) currently totals 8 million, exceeding its pre-pandemic level.
-All residential and non-residential construction jobs lost in March and April 2020 have been restored, marking a full recovery of the construction labor market.
+Construction industry employment (both residential and non-residential) currently totals 7.9 million, exceeding its pre-pandemic level.
+Employment in the overall construction sector decreased by 9,000 in March, following a 12,000 gain in February.
+Most construction jobs lost in March were in homebuilding.
+Residential construction shed 7,000 jobs, while non-residential construction employment lost 1,800 jobs.
+Nevertheless, residential construction employment currently exceeds its pre-pandemic level and all non-residential construction jobs lost in March and April 2020 have been recovered.

-Among industry sectors, employment in health care (+71,000), leisure and hospitality (+40,000), social assistance (+26,000), and construction (+22,000) continued to trend up in August, while transportation and warehousing lost 34,000 jobs.
+Among other industry sectors, employment in leisure and hospitality (+72,000), government (+47,000), professional and business services (+39,000), and health care (+34,000) continued to trend up in March.

-As a sign of a resilient labor market, the US unemployment rate has been hovering around its pre-pandemic level for over a year, despite the concurrent unprecedented interest rate hikes by the Federal Reserve.
-However, most recently in August, the unemployment rate rose by 0.3 percentage points to 3.8%.
-The number of unemployed persons increased by 514,000 to nearly 6.4 million, while the number of employed persons increased by 222,000.
+As a sign of a resilient labor market, the US unemployment rate has been hovering around its pre-pandemic level for over a year now, despite the concurrent unprecedented interest rate hikes by the Federal Reserve.
+Most recently in March, the unemployment rate edged down to 3.5% as the number of employed persons increased by 577,000, while the number of unemployed persons decreased by 97,000.

-The labor force participation rate, the proportion of the population either looking for a job or already holding a job, rose 0.2 percentage points to 62.8%.
-Moreover, the labor force participation rate for people who aged between 25 and 54 edged up 0.1 percentage point to 83.5%.
+The labor force participation rate, the proportion of the population either looking for a job or already holding a job, edged up 0.1 percentage point to 62.6% in March.
+This month's increase in the labor force participation rate reflected a simultaneous 480,000 increase for the total of the civilian labor force and a 320,000 decrease in the number of persons not in the labor force.

-Despite the steady gains over the last three years, the US labor force participation rate remains historically low, below its pre-pandemic levels at the beginning of 2020.
-The higher share of older Americans, particularly aged 55 years and older, that continues to stay out of the labor force helps explains the ongoing tightness in the US labor market.
-Nevertheless, the labor force participation rate for people who aged between 25 and 54 currently exceeds the pre-pandemic level of 83.1%.
+Despite the steady gains over the last three years, the US labor force participation rate remains historically low, below its pre-pandemic level.
+The higher share of Americans, particularly aged 55 years and older, that continues to stay out of the labor force helps explain the ongoing tightness in the US labor market.
+However, the labor force participation rate for people aged between 25 and 54 is now back to the pre-pandemic level, standing at 83.1%.